Home buyer's Guide to Better Credit

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-You can qualify for a mortgage loan with a lower score, but the interest accrued over the life of the loan could be more than double the amount of an individual with a stronger credit score.
+Lenders want to be positive that allowing you a loan isn't a risk for them.
+Your credit score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
+You'll need a score of at least 740 to get a acceptable interest rate.
+You can get approved for a mortgage loan with a lower score, but the interest accrued over the life of the loan could be more than double that of an individual with a better FICO score.

-We're used to working with all levels of credit history.
-Call us at (407) 791-3116 and we can help you get on the right track to the home of your dreams.
+Improving your FICO is the best way to ease into buying a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get there?
-Improving your FICO score takes time.
-It can be difficult to make a significant change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+You want a higher score, but how do you get there?
+Building your FICO score takes time.
+It can be rare to make a significant stride change in your number with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+You'll improve your credit score by using these tips:

 - Keep up with payments.
-How often you're late with payments greatly affects your credit score.
-It's where people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.
+Delinquent payments drastically drop your credit score.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the surest way to prove that you're responsible enough to make payments to a lender.

 - Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the bulk of your debt taking up the balance a single card.
+At first, this doesn't sound like a good idea.
+But, you steer clear of having one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at a lower balance than to have the most of your debt taking up the balance a single card.

-- Department store cards and gas cards.
-For those who have no credit or below average credit, store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and keep up your payments, which will raise your credit.
-You must always beware of maintaining a high balance for more than a couple of billing cycles because these types of cards normally have a surprising interest rate.
+- Apply for gas cards or store credit.
+For those who have no credit or below average credit, department store credit cards and gas credit cards are ways to get credit, increase your credit limits and keep up your payments, which will raise your credit.
+You should always beware of maintaining a large balance for more than a couple of months because these types of cards normally have a larger interest rate.

-- Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
-But, pay them off in no more than two or three payments.
+- Keep your cards active.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
+But, be sure to pay them off in one or two payments.

-Knowing the ways you can improve your credit score, you're one step closer to becoming a homeowner.
-Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
 With the help of Preferred Real Estate, the loan application process can be a stress-free experience so you, too, can achieve home ownership.